att-innovate/firework/README.md

 ## Hardware Development

+- Recap steps 1-3
+- Elaborate on step 3: six `CodedOutputStream` methods --> templates for hardware accelerator design

-Now, let's see how we can translate WriteVarint32ToArray() into a hardware accelerator and integrate our FPGA peripheral with the HPS.
+First, let's see how the six `CodedOutputStream` methods identified in the last section are translated into into a hardware accelerator.
+Next, we'll see how to integrate the new FPGA peripheral into the Arria 10 GHRD to serve as a co-processor to the SoC's Hard Processor System.

 ### 4. Implementing an FPGA peripheral (top-level I/O: ARM AMBA AXI4, Verilog, Quartus Prime, ModelSim)